Omni Calculator logo

 Short introduction on how to calculate VBAC risks

-In our VBAC calculator based on the Grobman model, you need to know: age, ethnicity, BMI from before pregnancy, and history of previous births.
+In our VBAC calculator based on the Grobman model, you need to know the following: age, ethnicity, BMI from before pregnancy, and history of previous births.
 For BMI, you can either calculate the number yourself (check the BMI calculator for women) or put in your height and pre-pregnancy weight.
 Fill in all the fields and choose the correct options.

 1. The first number is the probability of a successful VBAC delivery.